bit-broker/website/content/en/docs/getting-started/demo.md

 title: "Demos and Examples"
 linkTitle: "Demos & Examples"
 weight: 1
 description: Explore the demonstration instance of BitBroker
 ---

 Here you will find information about a range of BitBroker demo applications and connectors to help you understand what BitBroker is and how it can operate in complex data sharing scenarios.

 Most importantly it will help you get started building your applications which use BitBroker data or your [data connectors](/docs/concepts/connectors/) to contribute data into the system.

+{{% alert color="info" %}}
+Our [examples repository](https://github.com/bit-broker/examples) includes support for deploying the example connectors and applications against a BitBroker deployment, via a set of [supporting scripts](https://github.com/bit-broker/examples/tree/main/development/scripts).
+This can be either using [Helm](https://helm.sh/) or [Docker-Compose](https://docs.docker.com/compose/).
+{{% /alert %}}

+{{% alert color="info" %}}
+The Connectors are deployed supporting two example datasets: [countries](https://github.com/bit-broker/bit-broker/blob/main/tests/data/country.json) and [heritage sites](https://github.com/bit-broker/bit-broker/blob/main/tests/data/heritage-site.json).
+{{% /alert %}}

 ### Demo Applications

 We have a number of example applications, which allow users to explore [policy](/docs/concepts/policy/) based access to data via the [Consumer API](/docs/consumer/).

-#### Policy-Based Data Explorer
+#### Data Explorer

-[This application](todo) allows you explore the entire [Consumer API](/docs/consumer/) by directly trying out a number of interactive scenarios.
+[This application](https://demo.bit-broker.io/apps/explorer/) allows you explore the entire [Consumer API](/docs/consumer/) by directly trying out a number of interactive scenarios.
 It has a set of example data and polices already pre-installed and running.

 You can explore using the [Catalog API](/docs/consumer/catalog/) to try different, complex catalog queries.
 You can see how the results of these queries differ in the light of different policies - which you can switch between simply in the application.